chsnell/pe_server/README.md

 #####`primary`

+Address for the "primary/source of truth" server that has the Mcollective certificates to sync.
+Defaults to `::$settings::server`

 #####`shared_credentials`

+Whether to synchronize the "credentials" file from the master.
+This is the `/etc/puppetlabs/mcollective/credentials` file.
+Defaults to `true`

+#####`activemq_brokers`

+Comma-separated list of ActiveMQ brokers.
+This is passed along to the built-in `pe_mcollective::role::master` class, which is declared by this class.

+#####`stomp_servers`

+Comma-separated list of Mcollective STOMP servers.
+This is passed along to the built-in `pe_mcollective::role::master` class, which is declared by this class.

 ### pe_server::console::database

 This configures the `/etc/puppetlabs/puppet-dashboard/database.yml` file, providing connection details for the console's PostgreSQL database.

+It also configures the `/etc/puppetlabs/console-auth/database.yml` file, providing connection details for the console_auth PostgreSQL database.

 #### Parameters

 #####`password`

 The PostgreSQL database password for the console.
+This parameter is required.

+#####`console_auth_password`

+The PostgreSQL database password for the console_auth database.
 This parameter is required.

 #####`database`